 Relax!
 There is nothing to worry.
 Google is very concerned about the privacy of its users and when it comes to Google mail ID and it’s security, Google takes it very seriously.
 This warning message speaks about one of the security measures taken by Google.

 Why Such a Warning Message on E-mail?

 The mail may contain some links which when clicked may redirect you to spammy sites askings for your account credentials.
 Such emails may trigger the Gmail servers to assume it as a spam or fraudulent mail causing the red warning mail to headline.

 If the mail accompanying the warning message comes from any of your known contacts.
 Then most probably the person’s email account was compromised and used without their permission to send a malicious message.
 Or the mail is sent from a fake account.

-If you send mails to large numbers of recipients (bulk mail) to send out newsletters, invitations, etc. The spam filter is more likely to confuse bulk mail with spam.
+If you send emails to large numbers of recipients (bulk mail) to send out newsletters, invitations, etc. The spam filter is more likely to confuse bulk mail with spam.

-Google filters may confuse itself by sensing the data to not be from a authenticated source thus sending you the message by mistake.
+Google filters may confuse itself by sensing the data to not be from an authenticated source thus sending you the message by mistake.